The-Cloud-Dev/scratch2py/README.md

 # Sets a value to a cloud variable.
 Don't add the cloud symbol.
 s2py.readCloudVar('variable name', 'Limit(optional)')
 # Gets the value of a cloud variable.
 Limit is when the program should stop looking for the value.
 Limit is 1000 by default.
+s2py.encode('value')
+# Encodes a value.
+Scratch version available on my Scratch profile
+s2py.decode('value')
+# Decodes a value.
+To be used to communicate to and from a Scratch project.
 ```

 ## The End